Step 8: Capability Matching #

 • Multiple stations with different instruments

-How do you know which station can test which product?
+How do you know which station can test which part?

 The Solution: Capabilities #